 grain growers.
 Without grower support, there would be no SAGIT.

-Research and development investment of more than $1.8 million a year is supported in a range of areas, including grain growing, farming systems, soil management, harvesting, storage, processing and marketing and for dissemination of technical information to growers.
+Research and development investment of approx. $2 million a year is supported in a range of areas, including grain growing, farming systems, soil management, harvesting, storage, processing and marketing and for dissemination of technical information to growers.

 Trustee (Group A)

 Ted has more than 28 years experience farming on a mixed property at Bordertown in the state’s South East.
-With wife Cathy and brother Bill, he farms a range of soil types producing wheat, faba beans, canola, barley, hay, prime lamb and wool.
+Along with his wife Cathy , he farms a range of soil types producing wheat, faba beans, canola, barley, hay, prime lamb and wool.
 Ted has been involved with the South Australian No-Till Farmers Association, MacKillop Farm Management Group, Wolseley Ag Bureau, Tatiara District Council and the council’s development assessment panel.
 His farming operations have been zero-till for eight years and he is a strong advocate of soil health.